soulsolomon/Signal-DataBase/README.md

     # (Powershell) $env:FLASK_ENV = "development"

   3. run run.py
-  4. Create username and password
+  4. Create username and password or use 'admin' as a username and 'pass' as a password

    ### Back-END